A So-So Step Back Season Starter

 The Wicker Breakdown:

-- We then went to James Watt's office who was apparently a politician from the time that recently made a racist flub.
+We then went to James Watt's office.
+Watt’s was apparently a politician from the time that recently made a racist flub.
 In the sketch, his underlings do everything to try and cheer him up while he continued to dig a bigger hole with awkward replies to his staff.

-- Larry's Corner is a talk show where "Larry" interviews his average and uninteresting friends from his youth who all have childish stunts.
-At first, only half entertained by this concept but then one of the friends (Gary Kroeger) started to fart with his armpits which led to milk streaming out of one of the other friend's nose and the third friend (Sweetchuck) who was introduced as the kid who would drink anything drinks the mild as it streams out of this guys nose while everyone is laughing hysterically in a way that you can't help but laugh along.
+Larry's Corner was a talk show sketch where "Larry" interviewed a few average and uninteresting friends from his youth who all have childish stunts.
+At first, I was only half entertained by this concept, but then one of the friends (Gary Kroeger) started to fart with his armpits.
+This led to milk to stream out of one of the other friend's nose and the third friend (Sweetchuck) who was introduced as the kid who would drink anything drinks the mild as it streams out of this guys nose while everyone is laughing hysterically in a way that you can't help but laugh along.

-- Sweetchuck then enters a gun store dressed as a meth head looking punk and asks if he can rent a gun.
-Piscopo plays the owner who attempts to do a bit of a background check but easily gives in to every excuse that Sweetchuck gives to why he can't comply while obviously being up to no good.
+Sweetchuck then enters a gun store dressed like a meth head looking punk and asks if he can rent a gun.
+Piscopo plays the owner who attempts to do a bit of a background check but quickly gives in to every excuse that Sweetchuck gives to why he can't comply while obviously being up to no good.

-- Ethel's Diner Tragedies is a sketch where Mary Gross plays a waitress on a day where she learns that every aspect of her life takes a turn for the worst.
+Ethel's Diner Tragedies is a sketch where Mary Gross plays a waitress on a day where she learns that every aspect of her life takes a turn for the worst.
 Customer after customer enters the diner with escalating bad news.
-She takes every bit of news with a smile right up to the very end even though I was expecting/hoping for some type of interesting twist.
+She accepts every bit of information with a smile right up to the very end even though I was expecting/hoping for some type of exciting twist.

 I know that I said this was a so-so episode to start out the season but that said, two of these three favorite moments had me laughing out loud which hasn't happened in quite a while.
 With that, here's what I've got.
-First, I loved Larry's Corner because when it started as an interview show feature average Joes who were friends of the host just seem sort of funny but when that milk pours from the friend's nose without any sign of a house, I just lost my shit with laughter.
-Next, I really liked the Gumby and Pokey sketch, one, because I like the characters but two, also laughed out loud during this one when Piscopo kept breaking the scene especially since Eddie's expressions made it seem like Pokey was really farting and not just part of the sketch.
-Finally, I was a fan of seeing Siskel and Ebert again because I'm a fan of their work but I also love this whole live review routine and hope it's not the last time they do it.
+First, I loved Larry's Corner because when it started as an interview show feature average Joes who were friends of the host just seem sort of funny, but when that milk pours from the friend's nose without any sign of a house, I just lost my shit with laughter.
+Next, I really liked the Gumby and Pokey sketch, one, because I love the real claymation characters and two, because I laughed out loud during this one when Piscopo kept breaking the scene especially since Eddie's expressions made it seem like Pokey was really farting and not just part of the sketch.
+Finally, I was a fan of seeing Siskel and Ebert again because I'm a fan of their work, but I also love this whole live review routine and hope it's not the last time they do it.